neurolib-dev/neurolib/README.md

 evolution.loadResults()
 evolution.info(plot=True)
 ```
 This will give you a summary of the last generation and plot a distribution of the individuals (and their parameters).
-Below, is an animation of the evolution taking place across 10 generations.
+Below is an animation of 10 generations of the evolutionary process.
 As you can see, after a couple of generations, all remaining individuals lie on a circle.

 <p align="center">
   <img src="resources/evolution_animated.gif">